The cost of living crisis has significantly impacted consumer priorities.

 It can feel counterintuitive against this backdrop to invest in sustainable solutions.
 But the reality is doing so can provide businesses with greater brand loyalty, healthier margins and savings in their supply chain.

-For one, not only do consumers continue to care about environmental impact, they remain willing to spend more on those food and drink businesses that reflect these values.
+For one, not only do consumers continue to care about environmental impact, but they remain willing to spend more on those food and drink businesses that reflect these values.

 The power of a strong overall value proposition

 Remember though that while many consumers will prioritise brands that have a strong track record on their ESG performance, the cost of living crisis means they’ll do so while looking for a strong overall value proposition at the same time.
-Food and drink business should bear this in mind when mapping out sustainable solutions.
+Food and drink businesses should bear this in mind when mapping out sustainable solutions.

-For example, ensure any marketing or communications around the environmental impact of a product share both the benefits for the planet, and the benefits for the consumer.
+For example, ensure any marketing or communications around the environmental impact of a product share both the benefits for the planet and the benefits for the consumer.
 Do ethical business practices mean a higher quality product?
 Do better animal welfare standards contribute to a healthier protein?
 Or does buying a product allow a consumer to directly benefit their local community?

 The long-term gains